The Ghoul (1975 film)

-The Ghoul (U.S. titles: Night Of The Ghoul and The Thing In The Attic) is a 1975 British horror film directed by Freddie Francis and starring Peter Cushing, John Hurt, Alexandra Bastedo, Veronica Carlson, Gwen Watford, Don Henderson and Ian McCulloch.
-Francis made the film as a favour for his son Kevin, who produced it for Tyburn Film Productions.
+The Ghoul (also released as Night Of The Ghoul and The Thing In The Attic) is a 1975 British horror film directed by Freddie Francis from a screenplay by Anthony Hinds, and starring Peter Cushing, John Hurt, Alexandra Bastedo, Veronica Carlson, Gwen Watford and Don Henderson.

+The film was produced by Francis' son Kevin, through his company Tyburn Film Productions.
+It was released by Rank Film Distributors in May 1975.

 Plot

 In 1920s England, a party of friends challenge each other to an automobile race to Land's End.
 One couple, Daphne Wells Hunter and Billy, run out of petrol, so Billy goes to look for a garage, but takes so long that Daphne goes to search for him.
 Billy is unable to find a garage and returns to the car to find Daphne gone.
 Meanwhile, Daphne locates a mansion, but the caretaker, Tom Rawlings, warns her not to go in, fearing that she may never come out alive, but she ignores him.
 The owner, Mr. Lawrence, a former clergyman, invites her inside to rest and sends Tom to find Billy.
 Tom finds Billy in the car, and murders him by pushing the vehicle off a cliff.

-Meanwhile, Lawrence tells Daphne in flashback about his missionary work in India, where a satanic cult kidnapped his son, Simon, and corrupted him by converting him to an evil faith.
-This caused Lawrence to renounce his faith.
+Meanwhile, Lawrence tells Daphne about his missionary work in India, where an Aghori converted his wife and son to their faith; the former ended up taking her own life in a fit of remorse, and as a result, Lawrence renounced his faith.
 Lawrence allows Daphne to stay in the guest room for the night.
-Seeing this, Lawrence's Indian servant, Ayah, lets out a deformed man from the attic, who goes into Daphne's room and stabs her to death.
-Afterwards, Ayah slices up Daphne's flesh and feeds it to the man.
+Seeing this, Lawrence's Indian servant, Ayah, lets out a grotesque man from the attic, who goes into Daphne's room and murders her with a katar.
+Afterwards, Ayah slices up Daphne's flesh and feeds it to the ghoul.